DanielRaible76/3D-modeling/README.md

-## This is a list of 3D models for printing.
+## This is a space of 3D models for printing.

 ### Description